 “You know the Snow is late this year.
 We could still have one hell of a snow fall.
 You might be snowed in for the whole winter.”
 Hanna cautioned.

 Hanna added “We’ll have your things loaded on one of the freight wagons.
 It will all be waiting for you there.”

-“Where is he by the way.”
+Where is he by the way.”
 Sam glanced around but didn’t see him.

 “He’s using the privy.”
 Hanna told him.
 “When he comes back, I’ll ask him.”